 The Moonlight Garden dates back to 1652 in India and took off during the early 1900’s in the west.
 The gardens were planted to catch the reflection from the moon and included a water source such as a small pond or fountain for sound.
 Now we can use landscape lighting to enhance the mood and to create additional drama with the colors you have chosen.
 You can also add up- lighting to established trees for indirect light that enhances the garden hues.
 The plant profile should be fragrant to intensify the experience and ground covers of herbs can be used to perfume the air when walked on.

 Elaeagnus × ebbingei ‘Gilt Edge, Variegated leaves of yellow or white are a great backdrop to a moonlight garden.
+10 x 10 full sun to shade.

 In Central Texas we have a fabulous selection of moonlight garden plants so I am excited to feature some of them for you.